emiloberg/node-red-contrib-tellstick/README.md

 ## Installation

 ### 0. Node version
-A dependecy of this module, the [node-telldus](https://github.com/Hexagon/node-telldus) module is currently not working on Node 0.12.
-Therefor, **make sure you're running Node 0.10**.
+Find out if you're running Node 0.10/0.11 or a newer version.
 Get your current Node version by running:

 ```
 node -v
 ```

-This flaw can be [followed in this issue](https://github.com/emiloberg/node-red-contrib-tellstick/issues/5).

 ### 1. Install telldus-core and development libraries